s3a-spatialaudio/VISR/doc/userdoc/parameter-subsystem.rst

 are identified by a unique identifier of type :code:`visr::ParameterType`.
 This is essentially an integer value, and the implementers are required to ensure that they are unique.

-We suggest to iuse the function :code:`visr::detail::compileTimeHashFNV1`, which creates a (almost certainly) unique identifier from the class name.
+We suggest to use the function :code:`visr::detail::compileTimeHashFNV1`, which creates an (almost certainly) unique identifier from the class name.

 .. doxygenfunction:: visr::detail::compileTimeHashFNV1